BGI-Alpacas/CIF_stat/README.md

 The statistics file(stat.xls) is filtered by the following two conditions :
 	1.The coverage of at least 3 chain in each file exceeds 800 Amino acids； 2.Filter out the file with more than 300 Amino acids inconsistent.

+pass_file.xls is the file after filtered by the following two conditions.

+all_file.xls if the file of all ID and chain.